By-Laws in Downloadable Format

 - The Board of Trustees may terminate the membership of any member who is determined by the Board to be intractably disruptive to the congregation.
 Written notice of such proposed action shall be given to such member at the last known address at least thirty days (30) prior to the proposed termination date.

-IV.
+Article IV.
 OPERATIONAL YEAR

 The effective period for the terms of elected officials and the fiscal year of VUU shall be July 1 through June 30 of the following year.